Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/project.md

    - More specific error types could be used

 3. **Testing**:
+   - Comprehensive tests for both JavaScript and TypeScript
-   - No automated tests are included
+   - Essential tests for quick verification
-   - Adding unit and integration tests would improve reliability
+   - Specialized tests for MCP server and OpenRouter API

 ## Deployment and Usage